Tech-TTGames/Tickets-Plus/README.md

 The command is limited to users with roles added to staff.
 The 'name' of the team is adjustable via /settings staffname.

+### Minor Feature 1 - Message Discovery:
+The bot will display previews of discord message links.

 ## Setup
  Here are the steps to host your copy of this bot:
 1. Clone or Download the repo to your machine of choice.